emuro/EM_probando/README.md

 ---
 ### main_work
-- [protCodGenes_lognormDist.ipynb](./main_work/protCodGenes_lognormDist.ipynb) and [proteins_lognormDist.ipynb](./main_work/proteins_lognormDist.ipynb): the distributions of the lengths of the protein coding genes and proteins respectively.
-That is Fig.1 (also S1, S2, and S7)
+- [protCodGenes_lognormDist.ipynb](./main_work/protCodGenes_lognormDist.ipynb) and [proteins_lognormDist.ipynb](./main_work/proteins_lognormDist.ipynb): the distributions of the lengths of the protein coding genes (genes hereafter) and proteins respectively.
+See Fig.1, also S1, S2, and S7.
-- [protCodGenes_taylorLaw.ipynb](./main_work/protCodGenes_taylorLaw.ipynb) and [proteins_taylorLaw.ipynb](./main_work/proteins_taylorLaw.ipynb): the observed Taylor law in the distributions of lengths for the different species (variance vs mean in $log_{10}$ representation) for both protein coding genes and proteins.
-That is, Fig. 2
+- [protCodGenes_taylorLaw.ipynb](./main_work/protCodGenes_taylorLaw.ipynb) and [proteins_taylorLaw.ipynb](./main_work/proteins_taylorLaw.ipynb): the observed Taylor law in the distributions of the lengths of genes and proteins (variance vs mean in $log_{10}$ representation) for the different species.
+See Fig. 2.
-- [relation_proteins_protCodGenes_lengths.ipynb](./main_work/relation_proteins_protCodGenes_lengths.ipynb).
-Threshold in the relationship between the mean protein coding gene and the mean protein length.
-Each dot represents a single species for which we have records in both protein coding genes and proteins, see Fig. 3.
+- [relation_proteins_protCodGenes_lengths.ipynb](./main_work/relation_proteins_protCodGenes_lengths.ipynb): threshold in the relationship between the mean gene length and the mean protein length for the different species.
+See Fig. 3.
 - [rho_nCDS_within_protCodGenes_lengths.ipynb](./main_work/rho_nCDS_within_protCodGenes_lengths.ipynb).
-Second-order phase transition in the density of non-coding sequences within protein coding genes, the mean length is the control parameter.
+Second-order phase transition in the density ($\rho$) of non-coding sequences within protein coding genes with the mean gene length as control parameter.
 See Fig. 4.
 - allowed_states.f.
 It calculates the allowed states of Fig. 4.

 #### suppl_work
 - merged_taylorLaw.ipynb.
-The observed Taylor law in the merged set, for the different species for which we have records in both proteins and protein coding genes (variance vs mean in $log_{10}$ representation).
+The observed Taylor law in the merged set for the different species for which we have records in both proteins and protein coding genes (variance vs mean in $log_{10}$ representation).
 This is an extension of Fig. 2.
 - reliability_fit.ipynb: calculates the log-likelihood that fits the different distributions compared in the figures.
 See, Figs. S3 and Fig. S4
 - gene_growth_simulator.f for the sake of Fig. S5 and Fig. S10
 - entropy.f: calculates the entropy of the allowed states of the unitary density on non-coding genetic sequences.
 See, Fig. S12